Thongs Bridge railway station: History

 Thongs Bridge railway station was opened with the Holmfirth branch in July 1850.
 It was the only intermediate station on the branch between Brockholes railway station, and the terminus at Holmfirth.
 The station was 5+3/4 mi south of Huddersfield, (1 mi south of the junction with Penistone Line at Brockholes), and 1 mi north of Holmfirth.
 The line through the station was double track, and each track had a platform face; Holmfirth station had only a single platform.
 The station was developed within a rock cutting with steep sides, and was equipped with a goods yard, which was south-west of the station and had a 3 tonne crane for goods loading and unloading.
 This stayed open for six years after closure to passengers, ceasing to forward traffic on 3 May 1965.

 The collapse of Mytholmbridge Viaduct caused the station to be closed temporarily from 3 December 1865 to 11 March 1867 whilst a replacement viaduct was constructed.
-The station closed to passengers permanently on 31 October 1959.
+The station closed to passengers after the last train on 31 October 1959.
 In 1961, the branch was singled throughout.

 The station was always labelled as Thongs Bridge by the railway, as that was the traditional name of the settlement.
 Thongsbridge is a modern version of the name.